 Note - See issue 4253419 that follows.
-The delayed time required for a Sun StorEdge T3 disk tray to become fully available to host I/O operations may cause issues, especially if the disk tray is used as a boot device.
-If you have encountered this situation, contact an authorized Sun Service Provider or Sun Service at 1-800-USA-4SUN for an evaluation.
+The delayed time required for a Sun StorEdge T3 array to become fully available to host I/O operations may cause issues, especially if the array is used as a boot device.
+If you have encountered this situation, contact an authorized Sun Service provider or Sun Service at 1-800-USA-4SUN for an evaluation.

-4253419: Sun StorEdge T3 disk tray controller extended boot times.
+4253419: Sun StorEdge T3 array controller extended boot times.

-In some cases, host systems running the Solaris software environment can boot faster than Sun StorEdge T3 disk trays.
-This results in a host configuration that might not be able to detect all available disk tray storage during a full AC powerloss boot cycle.
+In some cases, host systems running the Solaris operating environment can boot faster than Sun StorEdge T3 arrays.
+This results in a host configuration that might not be able to detect all available Sun StorEdge T3 array storage during a full AC power-loss boot cycle.
 This can occur when the host system has minimal amounts of memory (or memory power-on self-test operations have been disabled).

-When powering up a configuration, always power on Sun StorEdge T3 disk trays before the host server.
+When powering up a configuration, always power on the Sun StorEdge T3 arrays before the host server.